ElluruPriyanka/Assignment1/README.md

 # Features Left to Implement

-- I need implement features like
+- I need to implement features like maybe creating forms for fans to fill up to go for events

 # Another feature idea

-- Maybe i can use a slideshow to show my image
+- Maybe i can use a slideshow to show my image more clearly

 Technologies Used